HyopeR/react-native-location/README.md

     const subscription = RNLocation.subscribe();

     // onChange Location will be triggered when it arrives.
-    // The "when-in-use" or "always" Location permission must be taken. subscription.onChange(locations => {
+    // The "when-in-use" or "always" Location permission must be granted. subscription.onChange(locations => {
       if (locations.length > 0) {
         // Use location information.